IPCS INCHEM Home

 The vapour is heavier than air and may travel along the ground; distant ignition possible.

-The substance can form explosive peroxides on contact with strong oxidants such as acetic acid, nitric acid, hydrogen peroxide.
-Reacts with chloroform and bromoform under basic conditions, causing fire and explosion hazard.
-Attacks plastic.
+Contact with strong oxidants such as acetic acid, nitric acid and hydrogen peroxide generates explosive peroxides.
+Reacts with chloroform and bromoform under basic conditions.
+This generates fire and explosion hazard.
+Attacks plastics.

 Boiling point: 56°C